 Scholarship determined the interior rooms’ appearance.
 In 1994 Ellen Roger wrote a furnishings plan suggesting how the rooms would have looked in the 1820s and Susan Mason Mays wrote a biography of the house’s builder Isaiah Davenport compiling the documentary evidence of his life in Savannah.
-With these two research tools, Page Talbott faciliatated the period accurate re-restoration of the Davenport House Museum in the early 2000′s.
+With these two research tools, Page Talbott facilitated the period accurate re-restoration of the Davenport House Museum in the early 2000s.
 Her job was to synthesize the scholarship and provide a selection of correct finishes and textiles for the Davenport House Restoration Committee to chose for the house.

-Craftsmen, scholars, and vendors playing a role in the re-restoration and re-interpretation of the Isaiah Davenport House Museum:
+Craftsmen, scholars, and vendors playing a role in the re-restoration and re-interpretation of the Davenport House Museum:

 Adelphia Paper Hangings, Milford, New York